 Our goal is to provide assistance to as many families as possible, but please note that priority will be given to first time participants.
 The number of families assisted by this program is contingent on the number of groups, organizations, or departments available to adopt families.
 If there are not enough groups, organizations, individuals or departments available to adopt all families, applicants will be notified.
 Information will remain confidential.

-Applications will be available in Student Affairs, UC 208, beginning in late October 2019.
+Applications will be available in Student Affairs, UC 208, on November 4, 2019.
 Please check back at that time if you are interested in applying.
 If you have any questions regarding the program, please call or email Diana Forte in Student Affairs at (931) 221-6570.

 WANT TO ADOPT AN ELF FAMILY?
-"ADOPTIONS" BEGIN IN LATE NOVEMBER
+"ADOPTIONS" BEGIN IN MID-NOVEMBER

 The eligible families are "adopted" by Austin Peay organizations, offices, departments, groups as well as individuals.
-Elf adoptions by those wishing to purchase gifts will begin in late November 2019.
-Please contact Student Affairs at 931-221-6570 if you are interested in adopting an elf, or if you would like to assist the program.
+Elf adoptions by those wishing to purchase gifts will begin in mid-November 2019.
+Please contact Student Affairs at 931-221-6570 if you are interested in adopting an elf, or if you would like to assist with the program.

-Student Affairs' Help an Elf program has been a part of celebrating the holiday season and assisting APSU students and their families since 1994.
+Student Affairs' Help an Elf program has been a part of celebrating the holiday season and assisting APSU students and their families for 25 years!
 More than 60 children of eligible APSU students were adopted by staff, faculty and students in 2015, 38 children in 2016, 58 children in 2017 and 57 children in 2018!